The conjugacy problem in Out(Fm) when the polynomial restrictions are non-growing: Preliminaries

 We give the following definitions as in \cite{reduc_conj_pb}.

 \begin{defi} Say that a group $G$ has \emph{congruences separating torsion} if it has a characteristic subgroup $G_0$ of finite index such that the quotient $G \rightarrow G/G_0$ induces a morphism $\out(G) \rightarrow \out(G/G_0)$ whose kernel is torsion free.
-We say that congruences separate torsion \emph{effectively} in $G$ if we can take $G_0$ to be computable. \end{defi}
+A class of groups $\mathcal{H}$ has congruences separating torsion \emph{effectively} if there is an algorithm that takes the presentation of a group $G$ in $\mathcal{H}$ and outputs one such $G_0$. \end{defi}

 \begin{rem} This means that to prove that a group $G$ has congruences separating torsion, we must find a finite index characteristic subgroup $G_0$ such that any non-trivial finite order outer automorphism of $G$ is still non-trivial on $G/G_0$. \end{rem}